 IFFIm is a registered United Kingdom charity and, as such, is exempt from United Kingdom taxation of income and gains falling within s478-489 Corporation Tax Act 2010 and s256 Taxation of Chargeable Gains Act 1992 on its charitable activities.
-No tax charges arose during the years ended 31 December 2022 or 2021.
-IFFImSC III is a Cayman Islands company with limited liability, incorporated under the Companies Law (2013 Revision) of the Cayman Islands.
-There are no taxes on income or gains in the Cayman Islands.
+No tax charges arose during the years ended 31 December 2023 or 2022.